 #2 Less beneficial for short fast hill workouts like hill sprints

-So, we’ve looked at some of the benefits and negatives of incline treadmill running.
+So, we’ve looked at some advantages, and disadvantages of treadmill incline running.
 Let’s look at how you can run treadmill hill workouts.

 How to set the pace for incline treadmill running

-So, when we use the treadmill incline, we need to adjust the speed to account for the incline.
-For example, if you wanted to run at 10k intensity on an incline of 5% you would need to adjust the speed (reduce the speed) to match an equivalent flat terrain running intensity.
+When we use the treadmill incline, we need to adjust the speed to account for the incline.
+For example, if you wanted to run at 10k intensity on an incline of 5% you would need to adjust the speed (reduce the speed) to match an equivalent horizontal running intensity.

-Clearly, some runners naturally find hill running easier.
-Which can be due to a number of factors such as bodyweight, limb length, individual difference in the strength of specific muscle groups (calfs, quads, glutes, hamstrings etc), running efficiency, running cadence, aerobic and anaerobic fitness.
+This can be because of several factors — bodyweight, limb length, individual difference in the strength of certain muscle groups (calfs, quads, glutes, hamstrings etc), running efficiency, running cadence, aerobic and anaerobic fitness.

-So, instead of just focusing on pace we really need to be considering intensity.
-Or, trying to match a certain intensity — Mile, 5k, 10k pace, etc.
+So, instead of focusing on pace, we need to be considering intensity.
+Or attempting to match a certain intensity — Mile, 5k, 10k pace, etc.

 Using Running Power for Treadmill Hill Workouts

-If you use a running power meter, then it’s much simpler to match the treadmill incline.
-It’s just a case of setting the treadmill incline and then adjusting the speed until you hit your target power zone.
+If you use a running power meter, then it’s much simpler to match the treadmill incline to an outdoor running speed.
+You set the treadmill incline and adjust running speed until you hit your target power zone.

-For this you just need to know the equivalent power for outdoor running.
-Such as the running power you can sustain for 1500m, 3km, 5km or 10km.
+Here, you just need to know the equivalent power for outdoor running.
+Such as the average running power you can sustain for 1500m, 3km, 5km, 10km, etc.

-If you don’t have a running power meter then another option is using heart rate.
-This can be useful for longer threshold pace intervals but less beneficial for anything above threshold intensity.
+If you don’t have a running power meter, then another option is heart rate.
+This can work well during longer threshold pace intervals, but is less effective for anything above threshold intensity.

-Another option is to estimate how much slower incline treadmill running should be, in order to match the equivalent flat terrain running.
+Another option is to estimate how much slower incline treadmill running should be, to match the equivalent horizontal running intensity.

 Adjusting speed for incline treadmill running

-One option here is to use the formula put forward by Jack Daniels the author of the ”Daniels’ Running Formula,”.
-He estimated that running times slow by ~12-15seconds mile, for each percent of incline.
+One option here is to use the formula put forward by Jack Daniels, the author of the “Daniels’ Running Formula,”.
+He estimated running times slow by ~12-15seconds mile, for each percent of incline.

 Example Treadmill hill running Workouts

-As with any interval session, always include a good warm up: ideally ~10minutes including 5minutes of easy running followed by some gradual accelerations.
+As with any interval session, always include a good warm up: ideally a good 10 minutes including 5 minutes of easy running followed by some gradual accelerations.

 For the gradual accelerations, increase speed from low/moderate intensity to interval intensity over a series of 4-5 accelerations.
-The accelerations should be run on the same incline you will be using for the intervals.
+Run the accelerations on the same incline you will use for the intervals.

 - 10-12 x 90seconds at 5km intensity* (4-5% incline), with 45-60seconds easy recoveries at 0% incline.

-*5km intensity – not 5km pace!
-Recoveries should be at a speed that’s easy enough to allow you to maintain the speed of the intervals.
+*remember this is 5km intensity — not 5km pace!
+The recoveries should be at a speed that’s easy enough to allow you to maintain the speed of the intervals.
 You may choose to use a standing recovery — that’s completely fine.